-2. Considerations in Securing Clinical Quality Registries
+2. Considerations in securing Clinical Quality Registries

-This section sets out the context for information security for a clinical quality registry - key considerations such as confidentiality, integrity and availability.
+This section defines the key elements of information security sets out the context for information security for national CQRs including confidentiality, integrity and availability.
 It discusses possible threats to a CQR, requirements to be managed and relevant influences from legislation.
 The content in this section has been refined in collaboration with key stakeholders.

 2.1.
-Key elements of information security
+Definitions of key elements of information security

-The information held by CQR's is a core asset.
+The information held by CQRs is a core health data asset.
 The protection of this asset in terms of its confidentiality, integrity and availability is the focus of information security.
 These three key elements of information security are defined below1: